Skip to content

 Variable a as a vault

-When you program in Mojo, you should always view a variable as a system consisting of four aspects, a name, a type, an address, and a value.
-You should not only regard it as a name or a label.
+When you program in Mojo, you should always apply the conceptual model and view a variable as a system consisting of four aspects, a name, a type, an address, and a value.
 In this way, you can better understand how variables are interacted with each other.
 When you step into the concept "ownership", it will save you a lot of effort to understand it.

 There can be many, many variables in a program.
 They will be stored in different locations in the memory, each with its own name, type, address, and value.
 The following figure shows a few variables (as safe vaults) in a program.
 Note that some vaults are bigger than others and occupy more space in the memory.
 Some addresses are not yet occupied by any vaults.